‘Outlander’ Season 3 Star Caitriona Balfe Promises More Sex Scenes For Jaime And Claire’s Reunion

 Outlander Season 3 is bringing back much-missed Jaime and Claire’s intimate sex scenes back.
 The 13-episode series will make the fans fall in love with Claire and Jaime’s chemistry all over again.
-There will be passion, lost love’s pain and steamy scenes for them in store.
+There will be passion, lost love’s pain, and steamy scenes for them in store.

-According to recent reports, Outlander Season 3 starring Sam Heughan and Caitriona Balfe will pick the story right where it was left the last time when Claire decides to return to Jaime.
+According to recent reports, Outlander Season 3 starring Sam Heughan and Caitriona Balfe will pick the story right up where it was left the last time when Claire decides to return to Jaime.
 The entire Season 2 was a struggle of Jaime and Claire’s love as they try to build life separately.

 Balfe admitted during her interview that she received a lot of angry tweets as fans did not get to see the intimacy and fun of their favorite onscreen couple.
 She revealed that even she missed that but the political angle of the story would not have justified such scenes.